-The standard framework to account for the transit of atmospheric CO_2 at the ecosystem 76 scale is the net ecosystem exchange (NEE, Figure 1) [12], which is the net exchange of CO_2 77 fluxes at the atmosphere-biosphere interface.
-NEE is calculated as the difference between CO_2 78 uptake (i.e. gross primary productivity, GPP) and release of CO_2 representing the ecosystem 79 respiratory losses (R{eco}) [12].
-Another commonly used magnitude in ecosystem budgeting is the net 80 primary productivity (NPP) that, compared to NEE, does not explicitly include soil-derived fluxes 81 and heterotrophic respiration, therefore reflecting the photosynthetic productivity of vegetation 82 alone [13].
-Thus, NPP is the most direct surrogate measure for plant growth provided by the 83 flux-based eddy covariance framework.
-Many studies in different regions have reported large inter-84 annual variability of NEE in croplands, acting either as carbon sinks [14], as sources [15, 16], or 85 as relatively neutral [17].
-This divergence in assessments suggest a limited undersanding and an 86 opportunity for enhancement in the methods employed.
-87
+The standard framework to account for the transit of atmospheric $CO_2$ is the net ecosystem 72 exchange (NEE) [12], i.e. the net $CO_2$ flux at the atmosphere-biosphere interface (Figure 1).
+NEE 73 is calculated as the difference between $CO_2$ uptake (i.e. gross primary productivity, GPP) and 74 release of $CO_2$ via respiratory losses ( $R{eco}$ ) [12].
+Another commonly used magnitude in ecosystem 75 budgeting is the net primary productivity (NPP) that, compared to NEE, does not explicitly 76 include soil-derived fluxes and heterotrophic respiration, therefore reflecting the photosynthetic 77 productivity of vegetation alone [13].
+Thus, NPP is the most direct surrogate measure for plant 78 growth provided by the flux-based eddy covariance framework.
+79

-In carbon budgeting at the ecosystem scale, it is advisable to report a range of confidence levels for C estimates, rather than targeting a specific value [18].
-This is due to the fact that ecosystem-level estimates are bound to co-ocurring complex phenomena, so that it is necessary to count on certain assumptions (e.g. negligible levels of lateral carbon fluxes and heterotrophic respiration, atmospheric turbulence conditions reached, etc.) which may compromise estimates' accuracy.
+At the ecosystem scale, C budgets are usually reported as a range of confidence for C estimates, rather than specific values [14].
+This is due to the fact that ecosystem-level estimates are bound to co-ocurring complex phenomena, so that it is necessary to count on certain assumptions (e.g. negligible levels of lateral carbon fluxes and heterotrophic respiration, atmospheric turbulence conditions reached, etc.) which affects the estimates' accuracy.
+In fact, studies focused on different regions have reported large inter-annual variability in C fluxes from croplands, which act either as net sinks [15], net sources [16, 17], or as relatively C neutral [18].

 In order to assess the consistency of the net ecosystem carbon balance (NECB), established approaches involve comparing a measured quantity (e.g. NEE) obtained at the same temporal and spatial scale using independent methods [19, 20, 21, 22, 23].
-This can be done via either: (i) micrometeorological methods to assess the ecosystem-atmosphere fluxes; (ii) inventories of stock changes in the biomass and soil; or (iii) bottom-up modelling of ecophysiological processes from chamber measurements (leaves, stems, roots and soil).
-Such a consistency assessment requires that all NECB components are estimated during the same time intervals [24].
+This can be done via either: (i) micrometeorological methods to assess the ecosystem-atmosphere fluxes; (ii) inventories of stock changes in the biomass and soil; or (iii) bottom-up modelling of ecophysiological processes from flux chamber measurements.
+Such consistency assessments require that all NECB components are estimated during the same time intervals [24].

-The components of the NECB are in practice directly measured by the eddy-covariance (EC) 101 technique or derived from such measurements [25], which is to date the state-of-the-art for obtaining 102 ecosystem-level flux estimates.
-However, there are limitations associated with the EC method, 103 namely, being (i) bound to local measurements and (ii) the use of fixed and costly instrumentation.
-104 This entails the need to assume that such areas are representative of ecosystem types.
-However, 105 observational gaps exist, and single ecosystem types may not be sufficiently representative of 106 ecosystem functioning under diverse environmental conditions and management practices.
-Hence, 107 there is a requirement for improved flexibility of methods.
-It is in this context that approaches 108 based on mobile platforms have shown to be of help [26, 27, 28, 29].
-109
+In practice, the components of the NECB are directly measured by the eddy-covariance (EC) 94 technique or derived from such measurements [25], which is to date the state-of-the-art to obtain 95 ecosystem-level flux estimates.
+However, there are limitations associated with the EC method, 96 namely, (i) being bound to local measurements with costly instrumentation fixed to the ground.
+97 and (ii) requiring specific atmospheric conditions.
+This entails the need to assume that areas 98 monitored by the EC method are representative of broadly defined ecosystem types.
+However, 99 observational gaps exist [26] and single ecosystem types may not be sufficiently account for the 100 effects of diverse environmental conditions and management practices.
+Hence, it is needed to 101 advance methods to improve the flexibility of C estimates, where approaches based on mobile 102 platforms have proven useful [27, 28, 29, 26].
+103